guinetn/basecamp/assets/slides/security/ssh.md

 * ssh-add and ssh-agent, utilities to ease authentication by holding keys ready and avoid the need * to enter passphrases every time they are used.
 * ssh-keygen, a tool to inspect and generate the RSA, DSA and elliptic-curve keys that are used  for user and host authentication.
 * ssh-keyscan, which scans a list of hosts and collects their public keys.
-* sshd, the SSH server daemon.
+* sshd, the SSH server daemon (server for ssh connections)
 * sshd.exe            which is the SSH server component that must be running on the system being managed remotely
 * ssh.exe             which is the SSH client component that runs on the user's local system
 * ssh-keygen.exe      generates, manages and converts authentication keys for SSH